fire-archive/QtCreatorSourceCodeAccess/README.md

 Clone this to your UnrealEngine directory at `Engine/Plugins/Developer`.

 Compile the plugin.
 May require a full recompile of the editor.
+(Restart editor)

 Enable this as your code view editor.